Mackinac Island With Kids in One Day

 After that, you can opt to end your tour at the Grand Hotel.
 We have some great advice on making the most of visiting the Grand Hotel, along with tips if you opt to spend a night or two at this iconic hotel.

 If you simply want to visit the Grand Hotel, keep in mind that there is a $10 entrance fee for non-hotel patrons and a dress code for certain areas of the hotel.

 Marquette Park – Mackinac Island

 The flats below the fort, used as a vegetable garden by soldiers long ago, now serve as an open space for concerts and picnicking.

 Set off to the side is a modern playground that parents will be happy to know about.
 We packed a lunch and ate it at the park – it was a great place to rest and recharge for the rest of our day.

 Fudge, Shopping, and Candy

-If you’re not into fudge, you’ll find many different places to get ice cream and other sweet treats, too.
+If you’re not into fudge, there are also many different places to get ice cream and other sweet treats.
 There’s a toy store on the island and many places to find t-shirts.
 The magic shop on main street was a great find as well.